- Get Help

 - Sex Abuse Legal Info

 Childhood sex abuse is a prevalent and persistent problem in our society.
 Studies by the CDC and the Department of Justice reveal that one out of four girls and one out of six boys will experience some form of childhood sex abuse, unwanted sexual attention, harassment, or stalking by the time they reach the age of 18.
 There have been few child sex abuse studies related directly to daycare center sex abuse, but experts concur: your child is at risk of being abused by adults or even other adolescent children at any age.
-If your child or someone else’s has experienced daycare center sex abuse, get in touch with our experienced daycare center sex abuse attorneys for a free and confidential consultation.
+If your child or someone else’s has experienced sexual abuse in a daycare center, get in touch with our experienced daycare sexual abuse lawyer for a free and confidential consultation.

-While children are far more likely to be victimized by a predator in a private setting—such as the home—daycare center sex abuse does sometimes occur.
+While children are far more likely to be victimized by a predator in a private setting—such as the home—sexual abuse at daycare does sometimes occur.
 Contrary to popular belief, it’s not just adults who perpetrate sex crimes against daycare children.
 Other children are just as capable of abusing their fellows.

 It’s a common assumption that sexual molestation happens when the victim and the perpetrator are all alone, but that’s not the case.
 Sexual abuse may even take place when there are other children or even daycare supervisors nearby.